bseltz-cohesity/scripts/sql/migrateSQLDB/README.md

 * -filter: (optional) only show/sync/finalize migration tasks matching this string
 * -id: (optional) only show/sync/finalize migration task matching this id
 * -returnTaskIds: (optional) return resulting list of task IDs and exit
+* -sourceServer: (optional) filter on -sourceServer and -sourceDB
+* -sourceDB: (optional) filter on -sourceServer and -sourceDB

 ## Init Mode Parameters